Fatmoogle/Coding-Quiz/README.md

 Fun and short quix game created using vanilla JavaScript.
 Answer correctly before time runs out!

-As one would expect, this class just keeps throwing harder and harder assignments towards us.
-This was by far the hardest one to wrap my head around.
-While it was difficult, it kept me engaged whenever I would see small steps in progress to making my quiz a reality.
-Here is how it happened using JavaScript programming.
+This was one of my first big JS endeavors.
+Here is how it happened!

 ### Assigning Variables